 What is your argument?
-Do you have a stat on that fact?
+Do you have stats to back up the facts?
 What do the employees think?
-Questions from management can be many and varied, when they want an evaluation of learning content - or just a straight answer.
+Questions from management can be many and varied when they want an evaluation of your training and learning initiatives.

 Before you Start

-Start before you even design the content itself.
-Ask yourself as part of this first step: “What are the objectives of taking this learning module?“ Ask: “How is this learning connected to our business goals?”
-Asking this question and answering it as well could make a great business case for future learning programs
+Before you even design the content itself, you need to lay the foundation to measure your training initiatives well.
+Ask yourself as part of this first step: “What are the objectives of taking this learning module or course?“ Ask: “How is this learning connected to our business goals?”, "How will we help our employees develop further?".

 Choose the Solution to Measure